-15.6 Callbacks from C to Caml
+17.7 Advanced topic: callbacks from C to Caml

 So far, we have described how to call C functions from Caml.
 In this section, we show how C functions can call Caml functions, either as callbacks (Caml calls C which calls Caml), or because the main program is written in C.